mcanlas/resume-review/README.md

 # resume-review

 The tips below are targeted towards individuals applying for software engineering jobs.
-If this doesn't describe you, then the tips may not apply!
+If this doesn't describe you, then these tips may not apply!

 ## Resume evolution